Installation

 Start the Digitizer

-Open the file “start_dd_app.R” with RStudio and run the whole code, either by selecting the whole code and hitting control + enter or by pressing the button “Run App”.
+After commenting the installation code to de-activate it, you can start the app anytime.
+Start it either by selecting the whole code and hitting control + enter or by pressing the button “Run App”.

 Now you should see the dialog box “DD User interface” if everything went fine: